 Uh oh, I think we used old shellac.
 Now what? [more inside]

 Should I get my shoes fixed in Toronto (and if so, where?) or send them back to their maker for restoration? [more inside]

 Furniture Restoration: Please give me your suggestions for books and web resources for furniture restoration. [more inside]

+I want to buy a vintage vespa (pre-1970) and I keep seeing a lot of sites selling them out of Vietnam and other parts of Asia.
 Does anyone have experience with buying them from one of the websites?
 Am I better off buying a junker and getting it restored locally?
 Also - what are the licensing requirements for a Vespa in Massachusetts?

 What's the best way to find a career in historical preservation/art restoration from where I am now? [more inside]

 How do you work as a sub contractor for insurance companies? [more inside]